 The program attempts to answer two key community-based questions: Is the fish safe to eat and the water safe to drink?
 The main objective of this program is to answer these questions in a meaningful way and facilitate communication of the answers from community members to community members.

-Caribou Monitoring Winter Training Camps have occurred during the 2011 and 2013 winter.
-Tłı̨chǫ Citizens and TG Staff were trained in the field to collect caribou samples, which was led by the GNWT Dept. of Environment and Natural Resources and our lands Protection staff.
-While attending the field training; community members had hands on training and experienced staff were on hand to answer any questions or comments as to why selected caribou parts are sampled.
+Caribou Monitoring Winter Training Camps occurred during the winters of 2011 and 2013.
+Tłı̨chǫ Citizens and Tłı̨chǫ Government Staff were trained in the field to collect caribou samples, which was led by the GNWT Department of Environment and Natural Resources and our Lands Protection staff.
+While attending the field training, community members gained hands-on experience and experienced staff were on hand to answer any questions or comments as to why selected caribou parts are sampled.
 This was an opportunity for Tłı̨chǫ Citizens to further their knowledge of the studies being done on the Caribou herds.

-The Environmental Monitoring Training Program is a 3 day training program that rotates within the 4 Tłı̨chǫ Communities.
+The Environmental Monitoring Training Program is a three-day training program that rotates within the four Tłı̨chǫ Communities.
 Selected community members are taught to read topographic maps, data collection, GPS, wildlife observations, and field practices.
 When participants complete the program, they are given an opportunity to participate in the Marian Watershed Programs.
 In 2013 , the training was held in Behchokǫ̀/Whatì and there were 8 Graduates.
 In 2014 , the training was held in Gamètì /Wekweètì and there were 6 Graduates.